litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     … For pS-SS trials, the first stop included both error and success trials as there were not enough of either to consider separating the two in GLM analyses.
-At a threshold of p<0.005, uncorrected, and <mark class="annotated-text">5</mark> voxels in the extent of activation, this contrast (pS-SS > pG-SS) involved activation of several prefrontal structures, including the right lateral orbitofrontal cortex (OFC), bilateral lateral prefr…
+At a threshold of p&lt;0.005, uncorrected, and <mark class="annotated-text">5</mark> voxels in the extent of activation, this contrast (pS-SS &gt; pG-SS) involved activation of several prefrontal structures, including the right lateral orbitofrontal cortex (OFC), bilateral lateral prefr…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"